Trond240/Flash-Cards-3/README.md

 - step2.
 Go to the directory where the file excist. cd flash-cards

 - step3.
-In order to run the game we need to put node index.js
+In order to run the game we need to run node index.js

+- step4.
+To exit the game- control + c

 ![flash-cards-recording.gif…]()